Skip to main content

 Wrap your pearl wrap around your bowl.
 After you have done this, you are now ready to apply your letters to your bowl.
 I decided to spell out the word Love, but you can put just about anything in your bowl.

 After you have done this, make sure to add in some of your decorative rocks.
-Next, arrange each succulent into your bowl, and after adding some of your decorative stones.
+Next, arrange each succulent into your bowl, and add some of your decorative stones.

 It really is that simple, and I love how it turned out.